QuickStart Manual Testing

 Business Flow

-While many of our QuickStart Tutorials focus on Automation, here, Mark Chassy, Solutions Architect at Curiosity Software, demonstrates how to manually Model out at a high level a Business Flow.
+While many of our QuickStart Tutorials focus on Automation, here, Mark Chassy, Solutions Architect at Curiosity Software, demonstrates how to manually Model out at a high level Business Flow.

 Taking one of the business sub-processes (we refer to them in the tool as Subflow) you see the start and end points make reference to their position in the high level flow.
 But also to avoid specificity, it’s possible to rename these generically as start and end.